 What is a healthy waist size?

-The ideal waist size for a woman is 32 ½ inches (82.5 cm), while for men it is 35 inches (88.9 cm).
+A healthy waist size will depend on your height, but if your waist exceeds 31.5 in (80 cm) as a woman or 37 in (94 cm) as a man, you should try to lose weight, regardless of your height or BMI.
 The waist is defined as the narrowest part of the body between the hips and ribs.
 The World Health Organisation states that an absolute waist circumference greater than 40 in (102 cm) for men and 35 in (88 cm) for women means that that person is obese.
 Obesity is also defined as a waist-hip ratio greater than 0.9 for males and 0.85 for females.
 You can check yours with our waist-hip ratio calculator.
 People who are obese suffer from an increased risk of diabetes, asthma and Alzheimers, among other problems.

 Does your body shape change when you lose weight?